 Video: Courtesy of NIDA

 One solution to detect Opiate abuse is to use one of our recognized drug test kits.
-These are urine tests which will help to establish what drugs were found after testing.
-There tests for unknown pills and powder as well, these are very useful to identify suspicious powder or pills found around the home or the workplace.
+These are urine tests that will help to establish what drugs were found after testing.
+There are tests for unknown pills and powder as well, these are very useful to identify suspicious powder or pills found around the home or the workplace.